ran-weii/interactive_inference/doc/lanelet.md

 ![Lanelet map example](./fig/DR_CHN_Merging_ZS.png)

+## Map corrections
+(todo: update lane matching methods)
+1. DR_DEU_Merging_MT
+    * (show figure here) We replaced lanelet 30012's original left bound 10024 with 10003.
+This way the upper lane does not overlap with the lower lane.

 1. How is the lanelet maps files (.osm) structured?
     * Lanelet files are structured according to the layers they are defined on: nodes, ways, and relations.
 They are stored separately as objects in a format similar to .xml files.
 Nodes are key points that are connected to form roads and road objects.
 Ways are list of nodes - they are typically a line segment connecting multiple nodes.
 For categorization and visualization purposes, each way is associated with a type (e.g., line_thin) and a subtype (e.g., dashed).
 Relations are list of ways that are next to each other.
 2. How do the relations store information?